please sign in with Astroyogi.

 According to a legend, it is believed that around the time of the festival, the souls of our ancestors are closest to Earth.
 Lord Yama had said to Kunti Putra, Karna, that he would bless the souls of those who had passed if their progeny would pray for them, perform the rituals, donate food and do charity in their name.
 These souls would be blessed with peace and salvation, due to the good acts done by their children.

-As part of the celebrations, devotees pay homage to their elders and ancestors by remembering them, praying for them, and offer foods and clothes to the poor.
-People wake up early in the morning and spend the day reciting Devi Mahatyam hymns.
-Food prepared for ancestors are advised to be cooked in silver or copper utensils, and should then be offered on banana leaves.
-Popular food items offered include kheer, rice and dal, guar, vegetables and pumpkin, and these are then given to the poor.
+As part of the celebrations, devotees pay homage to their elders and ancestors by remembering them, praying for them, and offering foods and clothes to the poor.
+People wake up early in the morning and spend the day reciting Devi Mahatmyam hymns.
+Food prepared for ancestors is advised to be cooked in silver or copper utensils, and should then be offered on banana leaves.
+Popular food items offered include kheer, rice and dal, guar, vegetables, and pumpkin, and these are then given to the poor.

 Family members also offer tarpan at home, which includes lighting a lamp and praying to the devtas (Gods and Goddesses).
 Other popular practices include Pind Daan, which includes making rice balls and feeding it to birds and animals, and Pitra Bhoj, which includes offering food prepared to pandits.

 Since during this time, in the Indian subcontinent, new crops also begin to bear yield, the first product is also offered to the ancestors as a mark of respect and thankfulness.